How Much Office Space Do I Need in 2019?

 3. Utilities are typically one of the largest expenses

 A building typically only has so much power.
 Every additional person adds to the power needs of the building.
 Not just in HVAC requirements, if they install additional machines, but also in the use of power with additional computers.

 Extra heat taxes existing HVAC needs.
 This additional stress on machines causes higher expenses for maintenance, replacements, and life expectancy of equipment.
 In some cases, the infrastructure of the building won’t even allow for a higher power use.
 If you’re able to mitigate your power needs, it will still increase expenses for the landlord.

 Water use also significantly increases with every additional person, as does waste.
 With additional waste, a landlord will have to pay for additional pickups.

-Another factor to consider is wear and tear.
 Additional people equate to additional use to the paint, walls, flooring, fixtures, etc. This shortens the lifespan of the fixtures, and in turn, creates additional expenses for a landlord to replace and maintain.

 In closing, a landlord must also take into consideration their other tenants.
 If your use and/or higher density takes up parking, creates larger messes in common areas, or utilizes/monopolizes common area bathrooms; the landlord may get complaints.
 This may cause losing other tenants.
 Ultimately, put yourself in the landlord’s shoes.
 This will help you negotiate the best and most realistic deal for you.